Command Line Interface (CLI)¶

 View geometry in OCP CAD Viewer |

-python model.py export output.step |
+python model.py export |

-Export geometry to a STEP file |
+Export geometry to STEP files |

-python model.py export output.stl |
+python model.py export -f stl |

-Export geometry to an STL file |
+Export geometry to STL files |

 See the Actions documentation for full details,